beyzatatlidil/bomberman-game/README.md

 This project is a 2D Bomberman-inspired game developed using Unity and C#.

-The aim of the project was to practice game development concepts, object-oriented programming principles, and software design approaches within a game environment.
+The objective of the project was to practice object-oriented programming principles, game development concepts, and software design approaches within a Unity game environment.

 The game includes classic Bomberman mechanics such as:
 - Player movement